CSCfi/allas-cli-utils/help/lo-get.md

 --sk <secret key>             Secret key to open crypt4gh encryption.

---allas                       Get data from Allas with swift protocol in stead of currently set storage server.
+--lumio                       Get data from LUMI-O with swift protocol in stead of currently set storage server.
-                              Normally this (Allas with swft) is the default and this option is not needed, but if you have set e.g. Lumi-O as the default storage server, this option can be used to get data from Allas without changing the default storage server.
+                              Normally this (LUMI-O with swft) is the default and this option is not needed, but if you have set e.g. Lumi-O as the default storage server, this option can be used to get data from LUMI-O without changing the default storage server.

---s3cmd                       Use Allas with S3 protocol.
+--s3cmd                       Use LUMI-O with S3 protocol.

 --lumi                        Get data from Lumi-O with S3 protocol in stead of the default storage server.
                               If Lumi-O is defined to be the default storage server and this option is not needed.